 How do I setup a nonprofit campaign?

-If you created a draft campaign before February 1, 2018, you'd like to raise funds for a nonprofit, and you plan to launch before February 28, 2018, please select the "Nonprofit" option under the "Funds Recipient" section.
+When creating your campaign, please select the "Nonprofit" option under the "Funds Recipient" section of your Funding tab.
 Six required fields will appear, and all must be completed before you will be allowed to launch:

 - Nonprofit name: Enter the name of the nonprofit organization as it is filed with the IRS, or local government agency in your country